ndwarshuis/giab-stratifications/README.md

 ### Configuration

 An example configuration can be found in `config` (currently used for testing and continuous integration).
-This contains two files: `static.yml` and `dynamic.yml` which are combined upon snamemake execution.

-For end users running the pipeline themselves, the intention is that they would only need to customize `dynamic.yml` to fit their needs.
-Such users are directed to `dynamic.yml`, which is documented so as to explain the effect of each parameter.
+This contains two files: `testing.yml` and `testing-full.yml` which are used during integration testing and double as example configurations. `testing.yml` is documented such so as to serve as a starting point for users who wish to run this pipeline themselves.

 Conceptually, the configuration is organized into two levels: `stratifications` and `builds`.
 A `stratification` encodes the reference FASTA file along with